How Much Does it Cost to Open a Small Restaurant? [Small Restaurant Startup Costs]

 10. Restaurant Staff

-You can calculate your restaurant labor cost as part of your overall business plan to give yourself a better understanding of the details like employee wages, health care, and payroll taxes.
+You can calculate your restaurant labour cost as part of your overall business plan to give yourself a better understanding of the details like employee wages and taxes.

 Restaurant technology has the power to help your business soar.
-When staff is able to easily communicate between front and back of house, and customers have the option to order online and collect loyalty points, your restaurant will stand out among its competitors.
+When staff are able to easily communicate between front and back of house, your restaurant will stand out among its competitors.

 Before you make the final decision to open a small restaurant, calculate just how much capital you have to spend and where you feel most comfortable using that budget in each area of your restaurant.